 Source: Home Depot

 This is old school.
 We use incandescent on the tree.
-I think Incandescent is the better looking bulb.
+I think incandescent is the better-looking bulb.

 TIP: It’s fine using both types, but ensure you don’t mix the two on the same bush or tree.
 This takes some coordination.
-You will notice the differences between the two and it will look bad.
+You will notice the differences between the two and they will look bad.

-6. Projector
+6. Projection

 Color